General Order CWD2024-002 (PDF, 1.8 MB): Chronic wasting disease

 AI is a federally regulated disease and the Canadian Food Inspection Agency (CFIA) leads the response.
 See the CFIA website for more information on the status of ongoing AI outbreaks and response by province.

-Commercial chicken and turkey to remain indoors: General order in place
+Commercial chicken and turkey to remind indoors: General order removed

 All persons responsible for chickens and turkeys in operations regulated by one of the following:

-and who hold quota from their relevant Marketing Board or Commission are subject to this order.
+and who hold quota from their relevant Marketing Board or Commission were subject to this order.

-Effective October 23, 2024, the Chief Veterinarian has issued General Order AIV 2024-02 (PDF, 281 KB), which prohibits commingling of poultry in the Lower Mainland.
+Effective April 7, 2025, the Chief Veterinarian has removed General Order AIV 2024-02 (PDF, 281 KB), which prohibits commingling of poultry in the Lower Mainland.

 Migratory wild birds, particularly waterfowl species, are the main source of HPAI for poultry.
 The BC Ministry of Agriculture and Food conducts surveillance for HPAI in wild birds to assess the risk of infection in domestic poultry.
 Although relatively infrequent, AI can also cross the species barrier and infect mammals.
 The current surveillance program detects HPAI viruses by collecting and testing wild birds and mammals that are found dead on the landscape as well as environmental samples.
 The results of this program are summarized in the dashboard below.